minprog/pyprog/opdrachten/week6/virus/venglish.md

     >>> generate_virus(4)
     'TCBT'

-The outcome is of course random, so check carefully whether the genomes that are made do indeed differ.
-Also check that after a few spins you can see all the nucleotides passing by.
+The function outcome is random, so check carefully whether the genomes that are generated are reasonably different each time.
+Also check that, after a few runs, you have seen all four kinds of nucleotides.

-Testing interactively is great as a quick check, but as soon as the results seem reasonable you must get started writing doctests!
+Now, testing interactively is great as a quick check, but as soon as the results seem reasonable you should get started writing doctests!
 Writing doctests for a function with random output works differently than for "deterministic" functions.
 Here are some ideas:

 *   You can test **properties** of the output, for example: